 When comparing the iO7, 8 and 9, it seems worth paying the extra for the top model, as long as you've found it with a decent discount.

 We hope this Oral-B iO review has helped you decide whether this toothbrush is right for you.
-If you're still undecided, why not click through to Amazon and read some more consumer reviews?
-Or read our page about Oral-B vs. Sonicare which compares their brushes at different price points.
+If you want to read about more options, check out our page about Oral-B vs. Sonicare which compares their brushes at different price points.

 You might also be interested in our guide to the best water flossers to complete your oral hygiene routine.

 There is currently no Oral-B iO series 10, and a release date isn't set for a model with this name.
 At the moment, available series models are the iO series 6, 7, 8 and 9.